shefali-gupta/tip-calculator/README.md

 Describe any challenges encountered while building the app.
 The calculator did not function properly when I made billAmount, tip, and total using "var" because the variables' values were not being changed anywhere else.
 I solved the problem by using "let" instead.

-Other notes: My files and project are committed under my sister's name, Sonali, because I user her laptop to build the app.
+Other notes: My files and project are committed under my sister's name, Sonali, because I used her laptop to build the app.

 ## License